 Exercise is vital in managing FHL Tendinopathy and Tenosynovitis to enable the FHL tendon to adopt a new activity level without increased pain, inflammation or further tendon degeneration.
 As you recover, your physiotherapist will help you progress your exercise program through several phases based on your stage of recovery.
-This progression usually occurs by utilising a traffic light system based on the loading that your FHL tendon can tolerate enabling a safe return to activity.
+This progression usually occurs by utilising a traffic light system based on the loading your FHL tendon can tolerate enabling a safe return to activity.
 Your physio will progress you based upon your physiotherapist’s professional assessment.

 Load Management, Activity Modification and Activity Prioritisation

-Optimising your FHL tendon’s recovery, it is crucial to participate in training and everyday activities with tendinopathy limitations.
+Optimising your FHL tendon’s recovery is crucial to participate in training and everyday activities with tendinopathy limitations.
 As a result, you may need to temporarily modify your training activities or decrease the number of training sessions.
 All training sessions and actions should not aggravate your pain during and after training 24 to 48 hours.

 Stretches, Massage, Foam Rollers and Trigger Balls

 Massage, foam rolling, or a trigger ball can be used on your calves, back of the ankle, and under the foot to assist with recovery by lengthening tight muscles and decreasing the FHL tendon’s tension.

 You can also perform stretches as long as the stretch is felt across the muscle belly of the FHL (deep leg), rather than at the FHL tendon at the back of the ankle, under the arch of the foot or at the base of the big toe.